Understanding Human Behaviour to Influence Change

 - diagnose behavioural problems and develop prioritisation criteria and apply these to real-world scenarios

 - critically evaluate and apply a range of behavioural interventions to target priority behaviours

 - integrate principles for behavioural field trials and analyse the effectiveness of these trials

 - collaboratively design and effectively communicate potential behaviour change programs.

 High student satisfaction

-BehaviourWorks Research Fellow, Mark Boulet (right), coordinates and co-delivers the unit, which has achieved Monash University’s coveted ‘purple band’ for student satisfaction for three out of the four years it has been running.
+BehaviourWorks Research Fellow, Mark Boulet (right), coordinates and co-delivers the unit, which has achieved Monash University’s coveted ‘purple band’ for student satisfaction for three out of the five years it has been running.
 Only around six to seven per cent of Monash University course achieve this score.

 The teaching team, which includes BWA Education Manager, Sarah Kneebone, are renowned for being fun, friendly and supportive, with all course content underpinned by real-world examples of how BehaviourWorks Australia and other organisations tackle real-world policy problems by using behavioural insights and human-centred design.